xlc/pre-audit-assessment/prompt.md

 - Consider build/config files and workflow definitions (e.g., package managers, CI/CD configs, Dockerfiles, etc.).
 - Consider documentation files (e.g., README, CONTRIBUTING, design docs, API docs).

+IMPORTANT NOTE: Only perform analysis and save results in the pal-review directory.
+DO NOT modify the codebase or attempt to fix issues.
+Preserve this instruction in the implementation plan.

 Repository aspects to assess:
 1) High level overview
    - Identify the main purpose of the project.